+BSTC 113: Introduction to Project Management (1)

 BSTC 114: Customer Service and Relations (1)

 BSTC 115: Time Management (1)

 BSTC 116: Stress Management for the Workplace (1)

 BSTC 117: Organization Skills for the Workplace (1)

 BSTC 118: Conflict Resolution for the Workplace (1)

 Total credit hours = 35

 Marketing Concentration

-ENGL 101: Composition I: Exposition (3)

-BSTC 203: Business Communication (3)
+ENGL 101: Composition I: Exposition (3) BSTC 203: Business Communication (3)

 ECON 106: Introduction to Microeconomics (3)

 CJ 130: Public Speaking (3)

 MGMT 222: Introduction to Marketing (3)

-DMA 101: Introduction to Digital Imaging

-and Scanning (1)
+DMA 101: Introduction to Digital Imaging and Scanning (1)

-DMA 165: Introduction to Digital Media Arts
+DMA 165: Introduction to Digital Media Arts (Photoshop) (3)

-(Photoshop) (3)

-DMA 203: Introduction to Desktop Publishing (3)

-MGMT 101: Fundamentals of Accounting I (3)
+DMA 203: Introduction to Desktop Publishing (3) MGMT 101: Fundamentals of Accounting I (3)

-MGMT 101L: Fundamentals of Accounting I
+MGMT 101L: Fundamentals of Accounting I Lab (1)

-Lab (1)

 CS 150: Computing for Business Students (3)

 CT 165: Introduction to Web Authoring (3)

 Select 3 credits from the following:

+BSTC 113: Introduction to Project Management (1)

 BSTC 114: Customer Service and Relations (1)

 BSTC 115: Time Management (1)

-BSTC 116: Stress Management

-for the Workplace (1)
+BSTC 116: Stress Management for the Workplace (1)

-BSTC 117: Organization Skills

-for the Workplace (1)
+BSTC 117: Organization Skills for the Workplace (1)

-BSTC 118: Conflict Resolution

-for the Workplace (1)
+BSTC 118: Conflict Resolution for the Workplace (1)

-Total credit hours = 35

 Certificate in Computer Science

 The intent of this program is to provide students with a set of skills and knowledge in the area of computer programming.
 The course requirements cover the basic principles and methodologies of discrete mathematics, problem analysis and algorithm development, high-level programming languages, and techniques for software engineering.
 Students completing this certificate will have the skills to do some entry-level code writing, code maintenance, and code testing.
 Students will select one of two concentrations: a Programming Concentration or a Game Development Concentration.
-Students earning the Programming Concentration will focus on software development tools.
+Students earning the Program Concentration will focus on software development tools.
 Students earning the Game Development Concentration will focus on game development techniques, animation, and simple character development.

-A minimum grade of "C" (not C-) or better is required in each Technical Course.
+A minimum grade of "C" (not C-) or better is required in each course.

 Students will select one or the other concentration:

 Programming Concentration

 Technical Courses: (30 credit hours)

 ENGL 101: Composition I: Exposition (3)

+CS148: Introduction to Programming in C++(3)

-CS 152L: Computer Programming Fundamentals for
+CS 152L: Computer Programming Fundamentals for Computer

-Computer Science Majors (3)
+Science Majors (3)

 CS 220: Systems Analysis & Design (3)

 CS 241L: Data Organization (3)

 CS 251L: Intermediate Programming (3)

-CS 257L: Nonimperative Programming (3)

-CS 258: Introduction to Object Oriented
+CS 258: Introduction to Object Oriented Programming (2)

-Programming (2)

-CS 260: Introduction to Applied Software
+CS 260: Introduction to Applied Software Engineering (2)

-Engineering (2)

-CS 261: Mathematical Foundations of

-Computing Science (3)
+CS 261: Mathematical Foundations of Computing Science (3)

 CS 293: Social and Ethical Issues in Computing (1)

 ECE 238L: Computer Logic Design (4)

 Technical Electives: (3 credit hours)

 Choose from one of the following: